raineyfu/Chess/Pokemon/README.md

 Pokemon Phoenix Rising by Rainey Fu

-Download all files and run main in /src/Game.java to launch Finished but optimzations can still be made.
+Download all files and run main in /src/Game.java to launch.

+Finished but optimzations can still be made.